vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

     Azure Security Center provides:

-    -  Centralized policy management – Ensure compliance with company or regulatory security requirements by centrally managing security policies across all your hybrid cloud workloads.
+    -  **Centralized policy management**:  Ensure compliance with company or regulatory security requirements by centrally managing security policies across all your hybrid cloud workloads.
-    -  Continuous security assessment – Monitor the security posture of machines, networks, storage and data services, and applications to discover potential security issues.
+    -  **Continuous security assessment**:  Monitor the security posture of machines, networks, storage and data services, and applications to discover potential security issues.
-    -  Actionable recommendations – Remediate security vulnerabilities before they can be exploited by attackers with prioritized and actionable security recommendations.
+    -  **Actionable recommendations**:  Remediate security vulnerabilities before they can be exploited by attackers with prioritized and actionable security recommendations.
-    -  Prioritized alerts and incidents - Focus on the most critical threats first with prioritized security alerts and incidents.
+    -  **Prioritized alerts and incidents**:  Focus on the most critical threats first with prioritized security alerts and incidents.
-    -  Advanced cloud defenses – Reduce threats with just in time access to management ports and adaptive application controls running on your VMs.
+    -  **Advanced cloud defenses**:  Reduce threats with just in time access to management ports and adaptive application controls running on your VMs.
-    -  Integrated security solutions - Collect, search, and analyze security data from a variety of sources, including connected partner solutions.
+    -  **Integrated security solutions**:  Collect, search, and analyze security data from a variety of sources, including connected partner solutions.

 ## Checklist of preferred objection handling